 A restorative conversation will occur between the SLT leader and child.
 The child will stay with the leader for the remainder of the session, depending on the time something has occurred, the leader will use their professional judgement.
 For example, an incident in the early morning would see the child staying for the rest of the morning session.
-If a child has a red card, they will miss the next available break time to have a follow up restorative conversation and return to class so that they do not miss out on further learning.
-In the event of a serious red card incident at lunch time- the child will miss the rest of their lunchtime and depending on the time and the severity of the incident may miss part of the following lunchtime.
-Red cards at lunchtime means a child will miss the afternoon learning session to give space to themselves and their peers.
+If a child has a red card, they will miss the next available break time to have a follow up restorative conversation.
+In the event of a serious red card incident at lunch time-the child will miss the rest of their lunchtime and depending on the time and the severity of the incident may miss part of the following lunchtime.